influxdata/flux/docs/SPEC.md

 #### Filter

-Filter applies a predicate function to each input record, output tables contain only records which matched the predicate.
+Filter applies a predicate function to each input record.
+Only the records for which the predicate evaluates to _true_ will be included in the output tables.
 One output table is produced for each input table.
 The output tables will have the same schema as their corresponding input tables.